-Like salt, caffeine’s principal problem with regard to Tinnitus in the restriction of blood flow and elevated blood pressure.
+Like salt, caffeine’s principal problem with regard to tinnitus in the restriction of blood flow and high blood pressure.

-There are many schools of thought when it comes to the connection between caffeine and Tinnitus.
-Some studies have shown that caffeine exacerbates T, while others have shown that it is actually a beneficial substance in the treatment of Tinnitus.
+There are many schools of thought when it comes to the connection between caffeine and tinnitus.
+Some studies have shown that caffeine exacerbates tinnitus, while others have shown that it is actually a beneficial substance in the treatment of tinnitus.

 As with all things, moderation is probably the key.
 If you’re like me and drink coffee all day long while working at a computer, you might want to cut back on caffeine intake.
-If, however, you have a cup or two to get going in the morning, you’re probably just fine with continuing that way.
+If, however, you have a cup or two to get going in the morning, you’re probably just fine.

 Let me remind you, I am not a doctor and this article should not be construed as medical advice.
-With all items on this list, please use your own judgment and consider reducing or removing one thing at a time to see if it has an impact for YOU.
+With all items on this list, please use your own judgment in consideration of your tinnitus treatment to see if it has an impact for YOU.

 Trust me, I’m not coming to take away your diet soda.
 But it’s something you might consider eliminating from your diet as part of your treatment.

 However, many people have claimed a dramatic reduction in the severity of the white noise perceived by tinnitus sufferers following the elimination of artificial sweeteners from their diets.
 Could you be one of them?
-Rather than spend time researching the possible connections, why not simply try to go a few weeks without Diet Cokes and the rest, and see if that has an impact on YOUR Tinnitus?
+Rather than spend time researching the possible connections, why not simply try to go a few weeks without Diet Cokes and the rest, and see if that has an impact on YOUR tinnitus?